azsry/phasmophobia_mechanics/README.md

 ## Ghost Writing
 - Ghosts have a 1-in-3 chance to write in a spirit book
-- Ghosts instnatly write in the spirit book if they are willing to
+- Ghosts instantly write in the spirit book if they are willing to

 ## Ghost interactions
 - Random ghost interactions, including sounds, turning on faucets, moving items, teleporting items, etc, do not generate EMF spots.
 - Being within 3m of a Jinn instantly drops your sanity by 25%

+## Ouija Board
+- A player has to either wear a VR headset or use local push to talk, and be alone in a room for the ouija board to work
+- When a phrase is recognise, all the lights in the player's current room will flicker
+- If the game is still in setup phase, using the ouija board will instantly send the game to regular phase

 ## Photo camera
 - You must be within 5m of the evidence you are taking a photo of for it to count in your journal

+## Salt
+- Ghosts only walk on salt spots once
+- Ghosts do not affect salt spots during hunting phase

+## Window knocking
+- Ghosts can occasionally knock on windows.
+When they do, they create fingerprint evidence on the window, and create a Ghost Interaction EMF (Level 2) on the window